 Flakes don’t need to be scrubbed off.
 They need to be lifted.

-A boar bristle brush used on a dry beard before washing helps dislodge loose skin and surface residue without irritating living skin underneath.
-This matters because washing alone often leaves flakes trapped at the base of the beard, where they resurface later.
+A boar bristle brush on a dry beard, before washing, helps dislodge loose skin and surface residue without snagging living skin underneath.
+Washing alone often leaves flakes trapped at the base, where they resurface later.

 Step 2: Wash Less, but Wash Smarter

-Facial skin doesn’t benefit from daily cleansing.
-For most men, washing the beard two to three times per week with a beard wash is enough.
+Facial skin doesn’t need daily cleansing.
+Most men do better washing the beard two to three times a week with a proper beard wash.

 Step 3: Restore Moisture at the Skin Level

-Beard oil isn’t for the beard.
-It’s for the skin under it.
+Beard oil isn’t for the beard hair.
+It’s for the skin underneath.

 How to Prevent Beard Flakes From Coming Back